Environmental Health & Safety

 Heating and cooking devices are a major cause of accidental fires and their misuse is a serious concern at the University of Rochester.
 Therefore, certain regulations governing their use have been established.
-Heating, cooling, and cooking appliances permitted in the university offices, lounges, and student rooms are restricted to coffee makers, espresso machines, refrigerators, fans and microwaves.
-All cooking and heating appliances must be unplugged when unattended.
+Heating, cooling, and cooking appliances permitted in the university offices and lounges are restricted to coffee makers, espresso machines, refrigerators, fans and microwaves.
+All cooking and heating appliances must be turned off when unattended.

-Only approved university-owned space heaters are permitted in offices.
-(Space heaters are not allowed in Strong Memorial Hospital or in student rooms.)
+Only approved university-owned space heaters are permitted in offices (space heaters are not allowed in hospitals or clinical areas).
 Devices with unprotected heating elements are strictly forbidden.
 All appliances must be UL approved, ceramic type heater and any device drawing more than 400 watts must connect directly to an outlet without the use of an extension cord.

 Fire safety codes dictate that corridors be kept clear of obstacles.
-Residence hall corridors must have at least five-foot clear width.
-No shoes, mats or anything else may be left in any hallway (including bedroom hallways) that could create a tripping hazard.
-All office and laboratory corridors must have six feet of clear width.
 The University Fire Marshal must approve corridor storage, and then all items must be stored on the same side.
 Bulk items such as excess furniture should be stored in designated areas, never in corridors.
 No supplies or equipment of any sort may be stored in fire exit stairways.
 Refer to University Corridor Utilization Policy for specifics.
-Law prohibits storage of bicycles, chairs, desks and other items, including shoes, in exit ways.
+Law prohibits storage of bicycles, chairs, desks and other items, including shoes, boots and rubbers in exit ways.

 All trash should be disposed of daily.
-Flammable liquids must never be stored in residential buildings.
 In laboratories, storage of flammable liquids should be limited to immediate requirements.
-Privately owned gasoline – or propane – fed engines are forbidden in occupied university buildings.
+Privately owned gasoline – or propane – fed engines are forbidden in occupied buildings.
 Electrical closets may not be used for storage.